 People often mix up reading skills with comprehension skills but they are two different things.
-Reading, by definition, involves knowing the words you see and understanding their meaning, however with the advent of the internet I think reading has a different meaning.
-JB's Definition:
+Reading, by definition, involves knowing the words you see and understanding their individual meaning, however with the advent of the internet I think reading has a different meaning.
+Comprehension is knowing how to apply the information you have read.

 When they do this new kind of 'reading' the results are as follows: